Houston Construction Defect Lawyer

 In Texas, construction claims filed against an architect, engineer, or surveyor over defective design must be accompanied by a supporting Certificate of Merit, an affidavit of a third-party professional who is licensed, registered, and knowledgeable in the same professional field as the defendant, and willing to testify about their work and alleged defects (Tex.
 Civ.
-Prac. & Rem.
+Prac. and Rem.
 Code § 150.001 et seq.)

 Failure to retain an expert, follow procedural rules, or structure sound arguments when bringing claims against design professionals can lead to case dismissal or unfavorable results.

-Construction Defect Cause of Action & Remedy
+Construction Defect Cause of Action and Remedy

 Resolving construction defect claims efficiently and effectively is a challenging task.
 Our experienced attorneys can assist clients in evaluating options for resolution, including out-of-court negotiations, mediation, and construction arbitration or litigation.

 Depending on the facts and circumstances surrounding a case, construction defects may involve various causes of action and disputes, including: